BROADSoftware/ezcplugins/aws/README.md

 # AWS plugin

+This plugin is intended to deploy cluster-based application on AWS cloud.

+It will try to recreate a 'stable' environement, with controlled and well knownn instance name and IP.
+To achieve this, all instances are declared in private route53 zones.

+This plugin create all instance with a Centos 7.X image.
+Note than all other plugins of ezcluster expect the same base OS.

 ## Requirement:

-- terraform must be installed on the control node.
+- AWS cli, Ansible and Terraform must be installed on the control node.
 And credential configured to access appropriate AWS account

-- This plugin assume all VMs will be on a single VPC

-- A VPC can host several clusters
+- This plugin assume all instance will be on a single VPC.
+A VPC can host several clusters.

 - Once VM are created, the control node must be able to access them using SSH.
 This can be achieved be setting up a VPN for VPC access.
-See below

-- A route53 root ('.') zone bound to our VPC.

-### VPN access.

-There is several solution to fullfil this need.
-For example, [openvpn](https://aws.amazon.com/marketplace/pp/B00MI40CAE/ref=mkt_wir_openvpn_byol) (Free for up to 2 connected devices).
+For example, the one in AWS marketplace from [openvpn](https://aws.amazon.com/marketplace/pp/B00MI40CAE/ref=mkt_wir_openvpn_byol) (Free for up to 2 connected devices).

+- Two route53 zones must be defined and bound to the used VPC.
+One for forward resolution and one for the reverse. (vpcX and XXX.XXX.in-addr.arpa)

+- All subnet referenced in the cluster definition file must be tagged with a name

 ## Security group parameters